Above image: A Namaste Solar install using REC panels, our recommended solar panels.

 When shopping around for the best solar panels, there are a few questions that are important to ask.

-Based on these criteria, we most often recommend REC solar panels for your home, specifically the REC Alpha Pure 410 panels.
-The 410 panels are smaller which means we can fit more on your roof to offset more energy and you get more kWh for the lifetime of the system, they have higher efficiency, and are lead free.
+Based on these criteria, we most often recommend REC solar panels for your home, specifically the REC Alpha Pure 420 panels.
+The 420 panels are smaller which means we can fit more on your roof to offset more energy and you get more kWh for the lifetime of the system, they have higher efficiency, and are lead free.
+Here's some specs for the Alpha Pure 420 panels:

 REC manufactures some of the most efficient solar panels on the market and they also currently offer the best warranty on the market – 25 years, including a partial labor warranty.
+REC has been in business since 1996 and they've only produced solar panels in that time, leading to decades of experience and expertise.
 Because of REC’s longevity as a company, we are confident that they’ll be around long enough to honor their promised 25-year warranty, should it be needed.
 We especially appreciate that REC believes that "the best warranty is one you never have to use."
 That's what they are offering with their REC ProTrust Warranty which is offered exclusively by trained REC Certified Professional Installers (that's us!).

 Plus, REC’s internal testing is up to three times as rigorous as the industry standards so they feel confident that their panels will endure even in the most extreme environments.